jmrundle/personal_website/README.md

 # Personal Site
  - Source files for a personal website template
- - Runs on a Flask web server
+ - Runs with a Flask web server on a EC2 instance
  - Generates content from a configuration of YML files
- - Stores static content with AWS S3

 ---